suchermon/wagtailhoneypot/README.md

 They still got through our honey pots?!!
 Well, you can go to **Settings -> Wagtailhoneypot**, you can add:

-* `domains` - add as many as domains you want, it'll look through the `EmailInput` fields and filter those out
+* `domains` - add as many as domains you want, it'll look through the `EmailInput` fields and filter those out.
-* `keywords` - it'll look through the `Textarea` input fields and look those keywords within
+* `keywords` - it'll look through the `Textarea` input fields and look for those keywords within and filter them out.

 ### Adding the Honey pots